scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

     # Figure 91, with three zeros at 50Hz, one at 60Hz.
     filt_50_60_rej = np.convolve(sinc3_50, sinc1_60)

 The resulting impulse (time domain) shapes of the filters are shown in Figure :ref:`fltimpluse`.
+Filter coefficient (tap) values are normalized for unity (0dB) gain at zero frequency.

 .. figure:: media/rev_eng_filters_all_new.png
    :scale: 40 %